paganotoni/postmark-sender/README.md

 }
 ```

-And then in your mailers you would do the same `sender.Send(m)` as this sender matches the mail.
+And then in your mailers you would do the same `sender.Send(m)` as this sender matches the mail.Sender interface.